Enbridge Inc (ENB) Stock: Analyzing the Quarterly Movement - News Heater

-In the past week, ENB stock has gone down by -0.38%, with a monthly gain of 5.85% and a quarterly plunge of -1.81%.
-The volatility ratio for the week is 1.55%, and the volatility levels for the last 30 days are 1.67% for Enbridge Inc The simple moving average for the last 20 days is 2.31% for ENB stock, with a simple moving average of -7.38% for the last 200 days.
+In the past week, ENB stock has gone up by 0.96%, with a monthly gain of 6.27% and a quarterly plunge of -1.97%.
+The volatility ratio for the week is 1.30%, and the volatility levels for the last 30 days are 1.58% for Enbridge Inc The simple moving average for the last 20 days is 2.18% for ENB stock, with a simple moving average of -6.16% for the last 200 days.

 Is It Worth Investing in Enbridge Inc (NYSE: ENB) Right Now?

-Enbridge Inc (NYSE: ENB) has a price-to-earnings ratio of 30.18x that is above its average ratio.
+Enbridge Inc (NYSE: ENB) has a price-to-earnings ratio of 30.47x that is above its average ratio.
 Additionally, the 36-month beta value for ENB is 0.87.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 4 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023